-After FIFA announced the men’s World Cup would be returning to the United States and Mexico (and coming to Canada for the first time) in 2026, 16 host cities were announced as venues for the first-ever 48-team tournament.
+With the men’s World Cup returning to the United States and Mexico (and coming to Canada for the first time) in 2026, 16 host cities and stadiums have been selected as venues for the first-ever 48-team tournament.

 We also now know where and when the 104 games will be played at the biggest World Cup in history.

-Eleven American venues were selected, with five located in the eastern third (despite FIFA’s interpretation of Atlanta), three in the central part of the country and three more out west.
+11 U.S. venues were selected, with five located in the eastern third, three in the central part of the country and three more out west.

 Two Canadian cities (Toronto and Vancouver) will host World Cup games for the first time.
 A pair of Mexican cities (Mexico City and Guadalajara) are set to host the World Cup for the third time (1970 and 1986) while Monterrey was chosen for the second time.

-Below is the full list of cities selected as host venues for the 2026 World Cup in the Unites States, Canada and Mexico.
+Below is the full list of cities selected as host venues for the 2026 World Cup in the United States, Canada and Mexico.

-Which 16 venues were selected as host cities for the 2026 World Cup?
+Which 16 venues were selected as host cities, stadiums for the 2026 World Cup?

 Boston - Gillette Stadium